THE RECORDER IN BRIEF

 "Baroque" or "English" fingerings are in common use on recorders made today.

 They are fairly close to the originals, even though they have undergone a few changes.
-Some copies of old instruments are tuned according to historical
+Some copies of early instruments are tuned according to historical

 fingering charts.
-There is also a simplified system called "German" fingering which is not to be recommended because
+There is also a simplified diatonic system called "German" fingering which is not recommended nowadays because

 of intonation problems in certain keys.